Set up packages for lecture. Don't worry about understanding this code, but

 united.sample(1000).get('Delay').mean()

-• Each time we run this cell, the result is still slightly different.
+- Each time we run the above cell, the result is still slightly different.

-• In general, statistics computed on larger samples tend to be more accurate than statistics computed on smaller samples.
+- In general, statistics computed on larger samples tend to be better estimates of population parameters than statistics computed on smaller samples.

 Smaller samples: